unsw-restech/unsw-restech.github.io/docs/software/others.md

 **Compressing Large Directories**

-If you want to compress large directories or directories with a large number of files, we recommend a simple tool called tgzme developed by one of our researchers.
+If you want to compress large directories or directories with a large number of files, we recommend using [tgzme](https://github.com/unsw-edu-au/tgzme/blob/master/tgzme.sh) which was developed by one of our researchers, [Dr. Edwards](https://orcid.org/0000-0002-3645-5539).

-It's essentially a smart shell script wrapped around the one line command:
+The software is based on the command:

 ``` bash
 tar -c $DIRECTORY | pigz > $DIRECTORY.tar.gz